-Integrity Icon is a global campaign run by citizens in search of honest government officials.
+Integrity Icon is a global campaign by Accountability Lab that is powered by citizens in search of honest government officials.
 It aims to generate debate around the idea of integrity and demonstrate the importance of honesty and personal responsibility.
 We hope to inspire a new generation to be more effective public servants.

 Integrity Icon began in Nepal in 2014, spread to Liberia in 2015 and has now evolved into a global campaign that is active in Nepal, Liberia, Pakistan, Sri Lanka, Nigeria, Mali, South Africa and Mexico.